Nestle and Deutsche Post prop up European shares

 Concerns about a slump in emerging markets, coupled with worries about geopolitical tensions between Russia and Western powers over Ukraine, have pushed European equities down from multi-year highs over the last two months.

-However, traders said speculation the ECB could signal on Thursday that it is ready to take further steps soon to strengthen the region's fragile economic recovery could give European stock markets a new lift.
+Speculation the ECB will take new steps on Thursday to strengthen the region's fragile economic recovery could give European stock markets a lift, traders said.

 Andrea Williams, European equities fund manager at Royal London Asset Management, said the ECB could introduce negative deposit rates or other measures to help the region's smaller companies get access to lending.